urube/DE321_Assessment2/README.md

 ### How to run the code?
 We have Command line Interface (cli) as the main runner of the program.
 ```
-To use the python3 program run codes from **"command.py"** and follow the prompts.
+To use the python3 program run codes from "command.py" and follow the prompts.
 ```

 ### How do code create Uml diagram?
 * **Pylint, Pyreverse:** Creates dot file, Graphviz generates Uml diagram from dot file.
-* **PlantUml:** I couldn't automate the python to dot file for Plantuml.
+* **PlantUml:** I couldn't automate the python to create dot file for Plantuml.
 So, i manually wrote txt dot file which Plantuml creates into Uml diagram.

 ## Uml Class Diagram created by Pyreverse, Graphviz
 ![alt text](https://github.com/urube/DE321_Assessment2/blob/master/Documentation/codes_daniel's/my_classes.png)